 - the existence and subject matter of any security given to guarantee the performance of your obligations;

 - the nature of any optional contracts, the charge for such contracts or how it is determined, and a statement that you have a right of resiliation with respect to such contracts;

 - If the merchant requires that you have insurance, information to the effect that you may provide insurance you already hold or choose other insurance;

 - a telephone number you can use, at no charge, to obtain information about the contract, in the language of your contract .
 If collect calls are accepted, a clear statement to that effect must also be provided.

 If you are offered a contract with an annual credit rate that exceeds the Bank of Canada's Bank Rate by 22 percentage points, the merchant may have additional obligations.
 Refer to the section on high-cost credit to find out more.

 Signature and distribution of the contract

 In the case of a line of credit, the financial institution must sign the contract first, then let you read it, and then have you sign it.
-The contract is entered into when each party has a copy of the contract.
+You are bound by your obligations from the moment the merchant gives you a copy of the contract.

 In the case of a credit card, the act of giving you a card is deemed equivalent to the financial institution's signature.
 The use of the card constitutes your signature.